gi-no/blog_mean_stack/article2.md

 ```

 ####Edit client-side controller
-Add isMyTweet() function to check whether the message is mine or not.
+Add isMyTweet() function to check whether the message is of current user or not.

 client/app/main/main.controller.js: